 Waylon Jennings is one of the most beloved and prolific performers in country music history.
 He's one of America's honky-tonk heroes.
 But the old-timer was also one of the best songwriters and storytellers to ever do it in country music.
 Some would say an endangered species in country music.
-This performance of “Waymore’s Blues” on “Cowboy” Jack Clement’s television show is proof of Jennings’ stage presence and his ability to captivate a crowd with his lyrics and quiet charisma.
+This performance of "Waymore's Blues" on "Cowboy" Jack Clement's television show is proof that nobody knows stage presence and how to captivate a crowd quite like Waylon Jennings.

-The video shows Jennings discussing the song with an off-camera Jack Clement, who jokingly claims he’s never heard the song despite the fact that he produced Dreaming My Dreams, the album that features the track.
+The video shows outlaw country legend Jennings discussing the song with an off-camera Jack Clement, who jokingly claims he's never heard the song even though he produced Dreaming My Dreams, the album that features the track.
 Throughout the performance, the "Come Back and See Me" singer shoots sly, sidelong glances at Jessi Colter, putting their remarkable chemistry on full display.
-After the performance, Jennings tells his wife that songwriter and poet Shel Silverstein called “Waymore’s Blues” a “true American folk song,” despite Jennings claims that the song made no sense.
-Colter ribs her husband for saying the song has no meaning and his liberal use of “poetic license.”
+After the performance, Jennings tells his wife that songwriter and poet Shel Silverstein called "Waymore's Blues" a "true American folk song," despite Jennings claims that the song made no sense.
+Colter ribs her husband for saying the song has no meaning and his liberal use of "poetic license."

 READ MORE: 15 Rare Gems from Waylon Jennings